Cookies, GDPR in product analytics strategy

 Third-party cookies, on the other hand, are created by other domains or generally belong to other parties such as Facebook, Twitter, Google, or Drift.
 These cookies are pushed onto visitors of a website by that third party.
 In this case, a visitor to the Mixpanel website (who opts-in to our cookies banner) might allow our website to deliver a Twitter cookie onto that visitor’s browser.

-As might be obvious, Mixpanel’s SDKs are third-party cookies in the typical deployment.
+As might be obvious, Mixpanel’s SDKs are first-party cookies in the typical deployment.
 As previously mentioned, this is a consequence of the broad EU interpretation that treats similar tracking technologies as falling under the definition of cookies.
 Because of this, some product teams might want to consider alternatives to Mixpanel’s SDK, such as using Mixpanel’s server-side tracking or creating a proxy to send data to Mixpanel via its ingestion API.